Security Council Elections 2022

 - one seat for the African Group (currently held by Kenya);

-- one seat for the Group of Asia and the Pacific Small Island Developing States (Asia-Pacific Group, currently held by India);
+- one seat for the Asia-Pacific Group (currently held by India);

 - one seat for the Latin American and Caribbean Group (GRULAC, currently held by Mexico); and

-- two seats for the Western Europe and Others Group (currently held by Ireland and Norway).
+- two seats for the Western European and Others Group (WEOG, currently held by Ireland and Norway).